SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/index.md

 ## Default follow-up for a status

-When the user opens the status dialog in SuperOffice CRM, he or she is also invited to create a follow-up for the status in question.
+When the user opens the status dialog in SuperOffice CRM, they may also create a follow-up for the status in question.
 The follow-up type and text can be predefined.

 <details><summary>Click here for an example.</summary>